- LSAT PREP

 You should also make sure to consider your plan when you are choosing your major and classes.

 If you have an idea that you want to practice certain types of law, that decision should factor into choosing a major.
-For instance, if you think that you might be interested in practicing intellectual property or patent law, a bachelor’s degree in a hard science or engineering is required.
+For instance, if you think that you might be interested in practicing intellectual property or patent law, a bachelor’s degree in a hard science or engineering is enormously valuable.
 If you know that you want to practice corporate law, tax law, or estate planning, you should ensure that your undergraduate degree includes a solid business foundation and at least one accounting class.
 Good corporate degrees are economics, accounting, and finance.
 At a bare minimum, you should minor in a business subject if you want one of these practices.

 You also need to remember that you will soon need letters of recommendation.
 If you do well in a class, consider taking other offerings from the same professor.
 Develop relationships with your professors.
 Impress them with your work ethic.
 Senior year is a bit late to develop these relationships.

 The 6 Courses that Admissions Committees Love to See on Your Transcript

 If you follow your pre-law plan, admissions committees will find what they are looking for when they review your transcript.
 Again, you should remember that they are looking for classes that help to develop critical analysis, logical reasoning, written expression, and oral facility.
 To this end, here are some suggestions that will stand out.
 Ensure that you have most, if not all, of these courses on your transcript.